open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/energy_dispersion/index.rst

 ENERGY DISPERSION extension
 ---------------------------

 Valid names for the extension holding the energy dispersion are ``ENERGY DISPERSION`` and ``EDISP_2D``.
-The energy dispersion information is saved as a FITS binary table with the following required columns.
+The energy dispersion information is saved as a :ref:`fits-arrays-bintable-hdu` with the following required columns.

 Required Column Names
 ---------------------